Re-Establishing Healthy Routines and Habits in the New Normal

 Following a big disruption of any kind—a house move, a new baby, a change in job—it’s often difficult to re-establish routines.
 During the COVID-19 pandemic, many have found that the majority of their routines have been turned upside down.
 You might find the pandemic has touched all parts of your life, including when, where, and how you exercise, what you cook and eat, how you manage your finances, and how you spend your leisure and relaxation time.

-As we settle into a “new normal”—acclimatising to the reality of the pandemic and trying to regain a sense of what normal looks like now—many will be thinking about how to find new ways to look after their health.
+As we settle into a “new normal”—acclimatising to the reality of the pandemic and trying to regain a sense of what normal is now—many will be thinking about how to find new ways to look after their health.
 Here are some top tips for working out new routines to get on top of your health goals.

 - Go for a morning “commute” before you start work.
 A quick walk around the block, a run, or a morning bike ride will give you energy and help you focus before you begin work for the day.